aars/syntastic-platformio/README.md

 It looks up the directory tree for `platformio.ini`, and tries to parse `.gcc-flags.json` from that directory, then configures syntastic accordingly.

+## Installation

+This plugin is provided as is.
+It works directly under pathogen.
+I'm not sure about other plugin managers.